andrew/ultimate-awesome/README.md

 - [pwa-awesome-ru](https://github.com/FluorescentHallucinogen/pwa-awesome-ru) - A curated list of awesome PWA resources (primarily in Russian).
 - [awesome_style_transfer](https://github.com/neuralchen/awesome_style_transfer) - The style transfer paper collection in International CV conference.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
+- [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [ios-apps](https://github.com/learn-anything/ios-apps) - Awesome iOS apps.